Key points:

 2. Heavyweight: Best for Studying Vulnerability and Authenticity in Narratives

-Jonathan Goldstein’s Heavyweight podcast is about helping guests revisit (and come to terms with) moments in their past.
-It’s received six podcast honors since its release in 2016, and is today recognized as one of the most popular storytelling podcasts of all time.
+Jonathan Goldstein’s Heavyweight helps guests revisit and reckon with moments from their past.
+It’s received six podcast honors since its release in 2016 and is widely regarded as one of the most popular storytelling podcasts made.

-Pay particular attention to how Goldstein uses humor to direct guest catharsis from one place to the next.
+Pay attention to how Goldstein uses humor to move guest catharsis along.
 As the New York Times explains, Jonathan “climbs inside the stories that shape people’s lives to see if he can help them create better endings.”
-This allows guests to come to terms with a pivotal moment in their lives and ultimately express the story that needs to be told.
+That approach lets guests process a significant moment in their lives and tell the story that needs telling.

 💡Note: The Heavyweight podcast was initially discontinued in late December 2023.
 However, the Pushkin podcast team announced it would be publishing new episodes in late 2025 (September 18, to be exact).